Hawkinski2000/AI-Fitness-Tracker/README.md

 ## User Experience
 - As a user, I want the app to be fast and easy to use so that I can quickly get started and build a daily habit without feeling overwhelmed.
-- As a user, I want the app to automatically track and organize my health and fitness data over time, as well has remember past insights and conversations so that so that I can get deeper, more personalized insights than I would from one-off prompts to ChatGPT.
+- As a user, I want the app to automatically track and organize my health and fitness data over time, as well has remember past insights and conversations so that I can get deeper, more personalized insights than I would from one-off prompts to ChatGPT.

 ## Authentication
 - As a new user, I want to register with my email and password so that I can create an account.